fkohlgrueber/fkohlgrueber.github.io/_posts/2021-01-09-data-handling-part-1.md

 The third option is to buy a NAS, which basically is a large hard drive connected to your network.
 The advantage compared to cloud storage is that the data is kept on your device and therefore under your control.
 Modern NAS systems have a lot of features and allow file synchronization across your devices, automated backup and file replication, etc.

 I'm using a NAS myself, but I cannot recommend this approach to my non-technical friends and family.
 Once you operate such a device, you need to constantly invest time to keep it secure (e.g. apply security updates).
-If you want "advanced" features like being able to access your NAS from the internet, you need to be very carful not to expose your data to literally everyone.
+If you want "advanced" features like being able to access your NAS from the internet, you need to be very careful not to expose your data to literally everyone.
 Network protocols, port forwarding and knowing what is safe to do is beyond the regular computer user and even experts can easily make configuration mistakes.

-Also, if you don't introduce some kind of data backup, your data might still be vunerable to ransomware attacks.
+Also, if you don't introduce some kind of data backup, your data might still be vulnerable to ransomware attacks.
 A RAID system is not a backup solution!

 # Requirements